TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 ## Rotations

 As we have seen in {prf:ref}`Prop:GeomLinTrans:ReflDotProd`, reflections preserve the dot product and therefore lengths of vectors and the angles between vectors.
-However, there are other transformations that do so.
+However, there are other transformations that do so too.
 These other transformations are the rotations.
 Let us start with the definition.

 ::::::{prf:definition}
 :label: Dfn:GeomLinTrans:Rotation